Iranian sports world criticizes regime | DW | 04.10.2022

 But other Iranian teammates condemned the violence against the demonstrators.

-"We are always on the side of the people, who demand nothing but their basic rights these days," Iran national team captain Alireza Jahanbakhsh wrote.
+"We are always on the side of the people who demand nothing but their basic rights these days," wrote Iran national team captain Alireza Jahanbakhsh.

 The response to these statements, however, has been divided.
 Many fans on social networks were angry that the criticism was too hesitant and timid.
 For the national team, which is the center of the sporting world for the football-loving people of Iran, support is crumbling shortly before the World Cup in Qatar.